-Ways to Study Theology and Religion
+Ways to Study This Minor

 A minor in theology and religious studies can be fulfilled by taking any six courses taught within the department.
 A third of the minor will be completed by required GEP courses: every student must take Faith, Justice and the Catholic Traditions (THE 154) and a Religious Difference course.
 Students could then complete the minor by taking their first-year seminar, ethics intensive, faith and reason and writing intensive courses within the department.
 Alternatively, students can complete the minor with any six courses, including general education program (GEP) courses, electives or integrative learning courses for other majors.
 While this program is only available as a minor, the study of theology and religious studies complements majors such as psychology, art history, english, education or any major if you have an interest in theology and religion.